Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 To the Singer it tasted strong, and excited.
 To others who had never met the Sky-People, it was beginning to taste *evil.*

-The Singers were in agreement---it was Taking-Magic of the most powerful kind.
+The Singers were in agreement - it was Taking-Magic of the most powerful kind.
 As powerful as the giving-magic of childbirth, but no woman could bear a child as often or as surely as Vemik and his apprentices could make good steel tools.

 The balance was failing.
 And with it, the peace.